 “There’s nothing more rewarding because you see them blossom.
 You don’t see that with younger children because they’ve got such a journey to do before they can get to decide what they want.
 With the older ones you get that opportunity to give them independence and hopefully for them to be a part of your life”, says Martin.

-And the relationship doesn’t always end when the placement does.
-They proudly give the example of one of their most recent teenage placements, who has shown great resilience herself, found work that she loves, and still returns home to the couple at weekends.
+And the relationship doesn’t always end when a looked after child moves on.
+They proudly give the example of one of their most recent looked after teenagers, who has shown great resilience herself, found work that she loves, and still returns home to the couple at weekends.

 “There’s nothing more rewarding because you see them blossom.
 You don’t see that with younger children because they’ve got such a journey to do before they can get to decide what they want.”